Zipcoder/reveal-slides.tcus/md/arrayVsArrayList.md

 3. Null Values : Both can store null values and uses index to refer to their elements.

-4. Unordered :  Both does not guarantee ordered  elements.
+4. Ordered :  Both guarantee ordered  elements.
+Unlike HashMap and HashSet

 -
 _

 # Difference between Array and ArrayList in Java

 |                  | Array               | ArrayList           |